-Our current operating expenses consist of two components - research and development expenses, and general and administrative expenses.
+Our current operating expenses consist of three components - research and development expenses, pre-commercialization expenses and general and administrative expenses.

 Research and Development Expenses

 Our research and development expenses consist primarily of expenses related to third party clinical consultants and expenses related to conducting clinical and preclinical trials, salaries and related personnel expenses, share-based compensation expenses, travel expenses and other research and development expenses.